anthonygrees/get_shirt_hot_with_splunk/labs/gdi.md

 [Back to the Lab Index](../README.md#get-shirt-hot-with-splunk)

 ### About
 There are so many different AWS services and logs that can be sent to Splunk.
-With most customer having multiple AWS accounts and organisations it is important to configure the way you bring your data in using automation.
+With most customers having multiple AWS accounts and organisations it is important to configure the way you bring your data in using automation.
 The main reasons to use automation is:
 - it uses code to define your configurations.
 - it is a pattern that can be used to configure 1, 2, 3 or 50 AWS accounts.
 - it ensures each environment is configured identically and in a consitent way.